 7. In 1975, Simmons established the National League single-season record for most hits by a catcher.
 He hit .332 that year and 188 of his 193 hits came while in the lineup as a catcher.

 8. He holds most of the Cardinals career and single-season hitting records for a catcher.
-In a franchise rich with success (10 World Series titles) and notable catchers (Roger Bresnahan, Walker Cooper, Tim McCarver, Darrell Porter, Tony Pena and Yadier Molina), Simmons is the best.
+In a franchise rich with success (11 World Series titles) and notable catchers (Roger Bresnahan, Walker Cooper, Tim McCarver, Darrell Porter, Tony Pena and Yadier Molina), Simmons is the best hitter of the bunch.

 9. While he wasn’t a great defensive catcher, he was much better than generally recognized.
 He twice (1972 and ’78) led NL catchers in assists, and twice (1976 and ’78) led NL catchers in number of runners caught attempting to steal.